NokNokMLS/BigDoorWyamBlog/input/posts/2019-05-17-water-in-poland-safe-to-drink.md

 Simple really, stop buying expensive bottled water, whose marketing have reinforced the myth of dangerous tap water and reduce the all of those plastic bottles that pile up all over Polish rubbish dumps.
 When in a large city restaurant, order tap water with confidence and smugly and disdainfully smile at those around you with bottled water as you make a small but important step to save the world.

-Additionally, so you don't feel lonely doing so, share this post to all of your friends and Polish Facebook groups, at the very least it can move the conversation on.
+Additionally, so you don't feel lonely in your smugness, share this post to all of your friends and Polish Facebook groups, at the very least it may move the conversation on.